lamont-granquist/PatchedConicFixes/README.md

 RealSolarSystem, and many others.
 The replacement encounter solver is also approximately 5× faster than the stock implementation.

+## Known Limitations

+This implementation has known failure conditions that stem from fundamental design choices in the algorithm (shared with the old KSP implementation).
+A meaningful fix would require a ground-up rewrite (which is just dependent upon enough free time).

+If you encounter still buggy behavior, it's quite likely a known issue.
+For the time being bug reports for this mod are unnecessary.

 ## Requirements

 - Kerbal Space Program 1.12.x
+- KSPBurst (1.7.2 or compatible)
+- Harmony (2.2.1 or compatible)

 ## Installation